Petal Search

-Petal Search (also known simply as Petal) is a search engine owned and operated by Huawei.
+Petal Search (also known simply as Petal) is a mobile search-based application for Android, owned and operated by Huawei and aimed at allowing users to find apps and web results delivered by Microsoft Bing.

 History

-In 2019, multinational technology company Huawei was affected by the sanctions enforced during an ongoing international trade ban.
-Huawei’s new and upcoming Android smartphones were denied access to Google Mobile Services.
-Due to these restrictions, Huawei decided to expand the scope of the Petal Search service to create an independent search engine.
+In 2019, multinational technology company Huawei was affected by the sanctions enforced during an ongoing international trade ban because United States wanted to remove Huawei from the market.

+Huawei's new and upcoming Android smartphones were denied access to Google Mobile Services.
+Due to these restrictions, Huawei decided to expand the scope of the Petal Search service to create an independent search engine in response to sanctions that barred Huawei from using Google Mobile Services.

 In 2022, Petal Search has been announced as the winner of iF DESIGN AWARD 2022.

+It originally had an independent search engine under the same name available on the web, but it was quietly discontinued on 25 June 2023.